matn7/Google-Platform-Notes/flashcard/Microservices.md

 As a user, you experience will be very similar to using Docker on a Linux machine, with minimal noticeable differences.
 However, when you utilize the Docker CLI to execute commands, you are actually interacting with a Docker server running on a separate machine, which in this case is the Linux-based virtual machine.
+To confirm this configuration, you can start Docker and execute 'docker version' command.
+You will observe that the Docker client is running on the 'darwin/amd64' architecture (on macOS) or 'windows/amd64' (on Windows), while the Docker server is opening on the 'linux/amd64' architecture.

 ### Docker Architecture?